 - Interim reports are not required for all Muse awards.
 If your organization has an active grant for the same request you are currently applying for, you must submit an interim grant report in conjunction with that application.
 Interim reports should briefly summarize progress made in accomplishing your project objectives to date, and share high-level lessons learned to date.
 Please include budget-to-actuals to date in conjunction with your report.
 Interim reports do not exclude you from submitting a final report.

-- To submit an interim report, you must first inform Muse staff that one is required for your request.
+- To submit an interim report, you must first inform Music Program staff that one is required for your request.
 We will then allow you access to your interim report form in the grantee portal.
-Once complete, interim reports can be uploaded in the grantee portal by following the link “Reports Due”.
+Once complete, interim reports can be uploaded by clicking "Reports Due" in the grantee portal.
+See instructions here.

-- Be sure your report narrative and budget aligns with the relevant grant proposal.
-Address what was planned (and in the grant application) and what was delivered.
+- Be sure your report narrative and budget align with the relevant grant proposal.
+Address what was planned (and what was in the grant application) and what was delivered.

 Do I need to submit a final report for my prior Muse award?